mmistroni/EdgarApp/README.md

 # EdgarApp
 Simple Scala App to download Edgar Data

-Work in progress to create a Scala application (based on Futures and potentially Actors) to download filing data from Edgar Database
+Work in progress to create a Scala application  to download filing data from Edgar Database